demisto/content/Packs/Druva/Integrations/DruvaEventCollector/README.md

 This is the Druva event collector integration for Cortex XSIAM.

-## Configure Druva Event Collector on Cortex XSOAR
+## Configure Druva Event Collector on Cortex XSIAM

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for Druva Event Collector.